How to deal with a difficult boss –

 See whether these things work or not

 If you follow the above steps thoroughly, see whether they work or not.
 If they work, well.
-If they don’t you need to find something that will actually work.
+However, f they don’t, you need to find something that will work.
 If the solutions you found are not working, that means there’s no way your difficult boss at work would change his behaviors.
-He will always find faults in you and he will always demean you.
+He will always find faults in you, and he will always demean you.
 If these things keep happening, don’t just act timid.
-The first step here is to be upfront and wait out for your difficult boss to change.
-Say to him –
+The first step here is to be upfront and wait for your difficult boss to change.
+Say to him:

 Hello sir,

-I have been seeing that you’re constantly finding faults with me and blaming me for every small, tiny thing.
-I’ve done everything that can be possibly done to reduce the miscommunication and to perform as a team.
+I have seen that you’re constantly finding faults with me and blaming me for every small, tiny thing.
+I’ve done everything that can possibly be done to reduce the miscommunication and to perform as a team.
 But I didn’t receive any co-operation from your side.
-I am not really comfortable and it constantly affects my productivity.
-I hope you understand my situation and would take steps to allow me to perform at my best.
+I am not really comfortable, and it constantly affects my productivity.
+I hope you understand my situation and will take steps to allow me to perform at my best.

 Thanks,